Suicidal Tendencies: Early career and Suicidal Tendencies (1980–1986)

-New musical direction and arrivals of new members (1987–1989)
+New musical direction and new members (1987–1989)

-With the line-up of Muir, Louiche Mayorga, George, and Herrera, the band released their second album, Join the Army, in 1987.
+With the lineup of Muir, Louiche Mayorga, George, and Herrera, the band released their second album, Join the Army, in 1987.
 The album was met with a mixed reaction from longtime fans due to its considerably more metal-oriented sound (an element brought to the table by Rocky George), as they were expecting another punk album.
 Nonetheless, Join the Army featured classic tracks such as the title track, "War Inside My Head" and "Possessed to Skate" (which featured a video, originally intended for an unsuccessful skateboard movie, which featured Timothy Leary).

 Shortly afterwards, the band made some major changes.
-Rocky George's metal influences (reflected in his Motörhead-esque songwriting contributions to Join the Army) began in turn influencing Muir, who replaced Keven Guercio as singer for Mike Clark's speed metal band No Mercy prior to this.
-Muir hired No Mercy's Clark as a rhythm guitarist for Suicidal.
-Clark helped handle much of the band's songwriting, which progressed into a more thrash oriented musical direction.
+George's metal influences (reflected in his Motörhead-esque songwriting contributions to Join the Army) began in turn influencing Muir, who replaced Keven Guercio as singer for Mike Clark's speed metal band No Mercy prior to this.
+Muir hired Clark as a rhythm guitarist for Suicidal.
+Clark helped handle much of the band's songwriting, which progressed into a more thrash-oriented musical direction.
 He fired Mayorga, who had been trying to keep the band in punk territory, and was replaced briefly by No Mercy bassist Ric Clayton, who was replaced by Bob Heathcote.
 Shortly after the band was picked up by Anthrax producer Mark Dodson and signed to the Columbia subsidiary Epic Records.
-The stylistic changes and signing to a major label outraged a few longtime fans, but Suicidal Tendencies began to pick up more fans from the heavy metal community as well.

 The band's first release with Epic was How Will I Laugh Tomorrow When I Can't Even Smile Today, released in 1988.
 The album was mostly stripped of the band's punk and hardcore roots, instead featuring a thrash-oriented sound with more complex song structures and a greater emphasis on instrumental skill than the band had ever shown previously.
 However, the album was considerably more melodic than most thrash metal albums, perhaps a lasting influence of the band's punk past.
 Singles and music videos were released for "Trip at the Brain" and the title track, which were successful and helped expand the bands audience.
 That same year the band was thanked by country musician Hank Williams Jr. at the 1988 CMA Awards; Williams' son was apparently a fan of Suicidal Tendencies.